dflex-js/dflex/README.md

 ### [**@dflex/dom-gen**](https://github.com/dflex-js/dflex/tree/master/packages/dom-gen)

 DFlex DOM relations generator algorithm.
-It Generated relations between DOM elements based on element depth so all the registered DOM can be called inside registry without the need to call browser API.
+It Generates relations between DOM elements based on element depth so all the registered DOM can be called inside registry without the need to call browser API.
 Read once, implement everywhere.

 ### [**@dflex/core-instance**](https://github.com/dflex-js/dflex/tree/master/packages/core-instance)

 Core instance is the mirror of the DOM element.
-It is the core interactive element.
+It is the core of every interactive element.
 Has all the properties and methods to manipulate the DOM element.

 ### [**@dflex/utils**](https://github.com/dflex-js/dflex/tree/master/packages/utils)

 A collection of shared functions.
-Mostly classes, and types.
+Mostly classes, and types that are used across the project.

 ### [**@dflex/store**](https://github.com/dflex-js/dflex/tree/master/packages/store)